 Unionville is a very small city located in the state of Missouri.
 With a population of 1,815 people and two constituent neighborhoods, Unionville is the 259th largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Unionville is generally considered to be a blue-collar town.
-37.54% of the Unionville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Unionville is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Unionville who work in office and administrative support (14.97%), sales jobs (9.59%), and farm management occupations (7.25%).
+Unionville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Unionville is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Unionville who work in office and administrative support (14.15%), sales jobs (12.66%), and management occupations (8.98%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.42% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Unionville telecommute to their jobs.
+Overall, about 9.67% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Unionville doesn't have a public transportation system that people use for their commute.

-The per capita income in Unionville in 2010 was $15,722, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
-This equates to an annual income of $62,888 for a family of four.
-Unionville also has one of the higher rates of people living in poverty in the nation, with 33.17% of its population below the federal poverty line.
+The per capita income in Unionville in 2010 was $16,388, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
+This equates to an annual income of $65,552 for a family of four.

 The people who call Unionville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Unionville residents report their race to be White, followed by Asian.
-Important ancestries of people in Unionville include Irish, English, Scots-Irish, and Welsh.
+Important ancestries of people in Unionville include English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Unionville is English.
 Other important languages spoken here include Hungarian and Spanish.